Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Cool sliding animation in Inventory/Modules.
 * Bring back the glamour counter.
 Make the filter scale with glamour level too.
 * Make mouse movement follow Terminal.
+* Maybe censor the Fluffy in the brush UI until harmony is discovered

 **Rooms & Creatures**